apache/predictionio/docs/manual/source/evaluation/paramtuning.html.md

 (/templates/classification/quickstart/).
 The classification template uses naive bayesian algorithm that has a smoothing parameter.
-We evaluate the prediction quality against different parameter value to find the best one.
+We evaluate the prediction quality against different parameter value to find the best parameter, and then deploy it.

 ### Edit the AppId